BGMloop/sos-chatbot.github.io/README-tools.md

 **Examples:**
 ```
-Search the web for the latest AI advancements in healthcare
+Search the web for recent advances in AI ethics
 ```
 ```
-Find information about renewable energy technologies
+Find the latest information about COVID-19 vaccines
 ```
 ```
-Look up best practices for hydroponic gardening
+What are the best practices for container gardening?
 ```

 ### 2. Wikipedia Search